syncfusion-content/javascript-docs/js/ReportDesigner/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion Web Report Designer
+title: Getting started with JavaScript ReportDesigner Control | Syncfusion
-description: How to start with Syncfusion Web Report Designer
+description: Learn here about getting started with Syncfusion Essential Studio JavaScript ReportDesigner control, its elements, and more.
 platform: js
 control: ReportDesigner
 documentation: ug
 api: /api/js/ejreportdesigner
 ---

-# Getting Started with JavaScript Application
+# Getting Started with JavaScript ReportDesigner

 This section explains briefly about how to create a **ReportDesigner** in your web application with **JavaScript**.